A-Abra/CS350/README.md

-# CS350
+# CS350 - Introduction to Computer Systems
-Introduction to Computer Systems
+An introduction to the organization and architecture of computer systems, including the standard Von Neumann model and more recent architectural concepts.
+Among the topics covered are numeric data representation, assembly language organization, memory addressing, memory systems, both real and virtual, coding and compression, input/output structures treated as programmed, interrupt, and direct memory access, and functional organization of the CPU and the computer system.